 Meal planning through the seasons is a genius way to create a simple template of meal ideas to save you time all year long.
 Check out this step-by-step guide on how to create a seasonal meal plan template to last you through the entire year, plus a real-life example!

 Meal planning is one thing that has saved me countless hours and a lot of money.
-It takes few minutes of planning, depending on how you meal plan, and can keep your grocery budget on track as you shop for only the items you need to cook with,
+It takes a few minutes of planning, depending on how you meal plan and can keep your grocery budget on track as you shop for only the items you need to cook with,

 Another tool that I use to aid in my meal planning is creating a seasonal theme to help me come up with ideas and make sure I am rotating the types of foods we eat around.